 For me what was the straw that broke the camel's back was when my hair was at the length I wanted but started breaking off because of being chemically processed and the added stress of using heat on my hair.
 This had happened too many times before to me.
 What made this time the final time for me was the encouragement and support of my lifelong friends who had also vowed to stop relaxing their tresses.
 Giving up heat wasn't going to happen because I like my hair straight in the winter months However, by eliminating the greater evil (relaxers) my hair would be well on its way to becoming healthy again.

-I wash my hair with only Shea Moisture Baby Head to Toe maybe 1-2 times a month.
-Sometimes I add Bragg apple cider vinegar to my shampoo (equal parts) to remove buildup.
-Every week I've been alternating with the Scalp Treatment and Deep Conditioner.
+I wash my hair with only Tai Handmade Soaps (a local Puerto Rican business with products available online) maybe 2-4 times a month.
+Every week I've been alternating with the Scalp Treatment Oil and Deep Conditioner Oil.
 Now to make my hair straight, I put rollers in my hair and sit under a hooded dryer with low/medium heat.
 I never overdry my hair.
 Once my hair is dry I apply a little of the Leave In Hair Cream use the flat iron on my roots to help my hair lay down flatter to my head to avoid the "helmet head" look.
 I could also do a "doobie" but I am horrible with doing them on myself.
 Sometimes I'll run the flat iron on my ends real quick for a smoother look.
 Once finished my hair looks like I just stepped out of the salon.
 Only the big difference is that everything in my hair are naturally pure ingredients.
 It shows in the healthy shine, radiance and softness in manageability.
 Oh, and the hair growth is a huge plus, too!